GeoffBreemer/DLToolkit/scripts/AWS_commands.md

 - Enter the SSL password, e.g.: `<password>`
 - Always use kernel `conda_tensorflow_p36`, which includes Keras

-Do not close the terminal window or the browser connection with the server instance will be closed.
+Do not close the terminal window or the browser connection with the instance will be closed.

 ## 3. Copy `DLToolkit` files to the server (local machine to server, +/-8 minutes)
 Local machine folder containing all files: `/Users/geoff/Documents/Development/DLToolkit`